handecelik00/lab-02/chaos-notes.md

+# Chaos Task Answers

-1\.
-The secret still exists in the layer created by:
+1. The secret still exists in the layer created by:

-&#x20;  RUN echo "AZURE\_CLIENT\_SECRET=my-super-secret-abc123" > /tmp/dev.env
+RUN echo "AZURE_CLIENT_SECRET=my-super-secret-abc123" > /tmp/dev.env

+Even though the file was deleted later, the original layer still contains the secret.

+2. What does docker history tell you about the RUN rm command?
-2\.
-Docker history shows that the file was deleted later, but deleting a file does not remove it from previous image layers.

-3\.
-Docker layers are immutable.
-Secrets written during build remain in the image history even after deletion.
+Docker history shows that the file was deleted in a later layer.
+However, deleting a file does not remove it from previous layers because Docker layers are immutable.
+The secret remains accessible in the image history.

-4\.
-If pushed to ACR, the secret could be exposed to anyone with access to the image.
-First action: revoke/rotate the credential and rebuild the image without embedding secrets.

-1\.
-The secret still exists in the layer created by:

-&#x20;  RUN echo "AZURE\_CLIENT\_SECRET=my-super-secret-abc123" > /tmp/dev.env

-2\.
-Docker history shows both commands: the secret was created and later deleted.
-The deletion does not remove the secret from the previous layer.
+3. What is the correct way to handle build-time secrets?

-3\.
-The correct way is to use Docker BuildKit secrets, for example --secret.
-Secrets should not be written into Dockerfile layers.
+The correct approach is to use Docker BuildKit secrets (--secret) or a secrets manager.
+Secrets should never be written into Dockerfile layers because they become part of the image history.

-4\.
-If this image were pushed to ACR, the secret could be exposed.
-The first action would be to revoke/rotate the credential, delete the image, and rebuild it safely.
+4. What would happen if this image were pushed to ACR?

+Anyone with access to the image could potentially recover the secret from the image layers.
+The first action would be to revoke or rotate the exposed credential, remove the vulnerable image, and rebuild the image using secure secret handling methods.
-1\.
-The secret still exists in the layer created by:

-&#x20;  RUN echo "AZURE\_CLIENT\_SECRET=my-super-secret-abc123" > /tmp/dev.env

-2\.
-Docker history shows that the file was deleted later, but deleting a file does not remove it from previous image layers.

-3\.
-Docker layers are immutable.
-Secrets written during build remain in the image history even after deletion.

-4\.
-If pushed to ACR, the secret could be exposed to anyone with access to the image.
-First action: revoke/rotate the credential and rebuild the image without embedding secrets.